rahul-theroboticist/personal_webpage/content/authors/admin/_index.md

     date_start: 2021-05-20
     date_end: 2022-08-11
     summary: |2-
-      Responsibilities include but are not limited to:
+      # Responsibilities include but are not limited to:
-      - Design and development of system level architecture for hard real-time integrated embedded systems.
+      # - Design and development of system level architecture for hard real-time integrated embedded systems.
-      - Implementation of Real-time object detection and recognition using deep neural networks.
+      # - Implementation of Real-time object detection and recognition using deep neural networks.
-      - Vision and GPS based Motion planning and control, development of simulation environment for the same and testing in various scenarios.
+      # - Vision and GPS based Motion planning and control, development of simulation environment for the same and testing in various scenarios.
-      - Research new methodologies, suggest changes, develop software packages and execution of prototype development and testing.
+      # - Research new methodologies, suggest changes, develop software packages and execution of prototype development and testing.
-      - Literature study on monocular visual-inertial SLAM.
+      # - Literature study on monocular visual-inertial SLAM.
+      Built and tested the first prototype of a multirotor interceptor drone for defense use.
+Developed real-time visual servoing, object detection, and tracking systems.
+Designed embedded system architecture and implemented GPS/vision-based motion planning for autonomous aerial robots.
   - position: Mechatronics Engineer
     company_name: MTJB Engineering Ltd.
     company_url: 'http://www.mtjb-engineering.com/'